 Figures B.1c and B.1d show the RMS error of the rupture arrival time with various viscous values, grid resolutions and the number of points per edge.
 The circles indicate the examined combinations of viscosity and grid resolution, where the size of circles with monochromatic gradation represents the proportion of the viscosity to the theoretically derived critical viscosity (see also Okubo (2018)).
-The saddle of the RMS error around $\eta/M_v\Delta t = 10^2$, where η is viscosity, M_v is the Munjiza constant and Δt is time step, is explained by the competition between the numerical oscillation and the overdamped system.
+The saddle of the RMS error around $\eta/M_v\Delta t=10^2$ , where $\eta$ is viscosity, $M_v$ is the Munjiza constant and $\Delta t$ is time step, is explained by the competition between the numerical oscillation and the overdamped system.
 The convergence of the RMS error is better with two integral points per edge.
 Hence the grid resolution, viscosity and the number of points per face should be carefully chosen for the required numerical accuracy.
-Since the number of points per edge should be more than two to allow for the secondary fractures in the off-fault medium due to numerical reasons, we chose the appropriate grid size and viscosity from Figure B.1d for the case study with depth.
+Since the number of points per edge has to be more than two in order to allow for the secondary fractures in the off-fault medium due to numerical reasons, we chose the appropriate grid size and viscosity from Figure B.1d for the case study with depth.